-In VBA, you can use ThisWorkbook property to refer to the workbook where you are writing the code.
+In VBA, you can use the ThisWorkbook property to refer to the workbook where you are writing the code.
 When you use it, you get access to all the properties and methods of the current workbook.
-In simple words, you can execute all the tasks into the current workbook without using the name.
+In simple words, you can execute all the tasks in the current workbook without using the name.

 Let’s say you want to count the sheets from the current workbook.
 The code you need to write would be like the following.